dataforseo/TypeScriptClient/docs/interfaces/IFeaturedSnippetDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the item
+title of the result in SERP

 #### Source

-main.ts:97967
+main.ts:99026

 ***